Parent / Athlete Handbook

 Head Varsity Coach: Dale Eggert (45th year in LHS Wrestling, 36th as Head Varsity Coach)

 Coach Eggert is a 1974 graduate of Libertyville High School.
 He wrestled for the LHS team and also participated in football and baseball.
 He graduated from Southern Illinois University at Carbondale majoring in Health Education and competed for the SIU-C Wrestling team.
 He retired from teaching at LHS in 2012 after 33 years of teaching Health Education following the 2012 school year.

 Coach Eggert is also a faculty sponsor of the Fellowship of Christian Athletes group at LHS and was the JV Soccer coach this fall.
 He has also coached freshmen football, baseball, and softball in the past.

 Varsity Assistant Coach: Vinny Jiuditta (7th year in LHS Wrestling)

 Coach Jiuditta is a 1989 graduate of Libertyville High School.
 He participated in wrestling and football.
-He graduated from the University of Wisconsin-Oshkosh with a degree in Communications, where he was a member of the football team.
+He graduated from the University of Wisconsin-Oshkosh with a degree in Communications where he was a member of the football team.
 He currently works in construction.
 He previously coached wrestling at Libertyville in 2004, this being his second stint back.
 He will be a Freshmen Football Assistant Coach this fall.
 He has coached in the past at Lake Forest, Vernon Hills, Mundelein, and Antioch.
-He was the head wrestling coach at Lake Forest and Mundelein.
+He had been the head wrestling coach at Lake Forest and Mundelein.

 Varsity/JV Assistant Coach: Ted Strychalski (10th year in LHS Wrestling)